- The Center for Chaplaincy

 Current Course Offering

-The Fall 2024 Messinger-Williams Family Community Education Initiative at Hood Theological Seminary
+The Spring 2025 Messinger-Williams Family Community Education Initiative at Hood Theological Seminary

 A free educational opportunity, open to all.

-Facilitated by Trevor Eppehimer, Academic Dean at Hood Theological Seminary, the Fall 2024 Messinger-Williams Community Education Initiative will be devoted to a six-week study of The Anxious Generation, beginning October 6.
+Facilitated by Trevor Eppehimer, Academic Dean at Hood Theological Seminary, the Spring 2025 Messinger-Williams Community Education Initiative will be devoted to a five-week study of Believe: Why Everyone Should Be Religious, beginning March 17.

 Participation Options